 Many of us are weary.
 Many of us are merely plodding on, and the race feels hard to run.

-With lockdown and restrictions on our churches gathering, and with many Anglican brothers and sisters concerned about the publication of LLF today and the fallout and implications of that, we deeply need to be resting on our true source of strength.
+With lockdown and restrictions on our churches gathering, and with divisions on social media and in our congregations about whether to open our church doors or not, we deeply need to be resting on our true source of strength.

-During the last lockdown I posted some reflections on a fourth century prayer encouraging us to rest in our Lord, and you can find that here.
+During the first lockdown I posted some reflections on a fourth century prayer encouraging us to rest in our Lord, and you can find that here.

 This time I want to publish a very short second century prayer, and a simple encouragement with that.

 This prayer is from the mouth of Polycarp, an early second-century Christian martyr.
 This short prayer is found close to the end of the account of Polycarps’s life and death, when he faces the vicious persecution of the Roman state, and has been condemned to die at the hands of the Roman executioners.
 Polycarp was an old man when he faced this trial (86 years old) – yet he persevered through the strength of the God he depended on in prayer.
 Our God is so much stronger than our weaknesses, and His power is so much more than our fears.
-We were encouraged at our church on Sunday morning by the joy of 1 Peter 5:7: “cast all your anxiety on Him, because He cares for you.“
+We were encouraged at my church back in November by the joy of 1 Peter 5:7: “cast all your anxiety on Him, because He cares for you.“

 Our God is great.
 He cares deeply for us.
 And He is strong enough to bear our fears and anxieties.
 So do not be afraid to come to Him for all that you need, even as strains and worries seem to be mounting.
 In times of great trial and weariness, of suffering and pain, we can wonderfully come to Him who cares for us.